twitocode/Tantalum/content/University/Year 1/MATH 1B03/Augmented and Coefficient Matrices.md

 $$
 - In this form, the numbers are not fully reduced.
 - it is debated on whether the pivots must be 1.
 Machines prefer to have it as a non zero to remove rounding errors.
 Plus you can still solve the problem without reducing
+- 0's only have to be below the pivot
 ## Reduced Row Echelon
 $$
 \begin{bmatrix}